TheAccidentalTeacher/Novel-generator-october-2025/docs/web/realtime-integration.md

 The gateway automatically replays stored events after `novel.subscribed`, so the hook only needs to ensure the query caches are ready to accept a burst of messages.
 Initial cache seeds can be loaded via REST endpoints (`/novel/:id/events`, `/status`) to avoid empty UI states while the replay arrives.

+If the API is offline or not reachable, the web app will surface placeholder data clearly (tagged as placeholder).
+Point `VITE_API_BASE_URL` to a live API to exit placeholder mode.

 ---

 ## Deriving UI State